Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Schilthorn

 Starting from the Gimmelwald cable car, you’ll want to begin your morning around 8 AM so that by the time you reach the Schilthorn, there’s still panoramic views of the Bernese Oberland to be had in all directions.
-Given that the Schilthorn is a whopping 9,744 ft in the air, thick cloud coverage often descends on the peak in the late morning — obstructing your view and basically defeating the purpose of going all the way up there.
+Given that the Schilthorn is a whopping 9,744 ft in the air, thick cloud coverage often descends on the peak in the late morning — obstructing your view and defeating the purpose of going all the way up there.
 Hence, why an early morning start is a necessity here.

 If you have a Swiss Travel Pass, the cable car journey is only free up to Mürren, with a 50% discount on the rest of the journey to the Schilthorn.
 Per usual, you can buy a roundtrip ticket for 42.8 CHF in the SBB Mobile app or at the cable car station in Mürren.
-Uphill and downhill journeys from Gimmelwald run at every 0 and 30 minutes past the hour, with the ride to the peak lasting 27 minutes.
+Uphill and downhill journeys from Gimmelwald run at every 0 and 30 minutes past the hour, with the total ride to the peak lasting 32 minutes.

 Brunch — Piz Gloria

 At the summit is where the real fun happens.
-The Schilthorn is world famous for its 360-degree revolving restaurant, Piz Gloria, and as the film location for the iconic Bond movie "On Her Majesty's Secret Service."
+The Schilthorn is famous for its 360-degree revolving restaurant, Piz Gloria, and served as the film location for the iconic Bond movie "On Her Majesty's Secret Service."

-To reward yourself for getting up early this morning, you’re going to treat yourself to none other than the James Bond Brunch, which is served daily until 2 pm.
-For 37 CHF/person, you can eat (and drink mimosas) to your heart’s content while watching the impressive mountain scenery glide by as the Piz Gloria slowly rotates around its own axis every 45 minutes.
 At the end of the day, a buffet is a buffet, but I found the spread to be quite diverse with options for every palette — including classic Swiss delicacies and dish options for most (if not all) dietary restrictions.
 You’ll want to book brunch at the Piz Gloria in advance to ensure you get a table.

 Birg